-- a) The Contracting Parties should prohibit operational discharges consisting of oil or oily mixtures, sewage and garbage, as provided respectively in Annexes I, IV and V in the MARPOL 73/78 Convention. - b) The Contracting Parties should take all necessary measures to prevent spillages into the sea of pleasure craft fuel during refuelling operations.
+- a) The Contracting Parties should prohibit operational discharges consisting of oil or oily mixtures, sewage and garbage, as provided respectively in MARPOL, Annex I, IV and V. - b) The Contracting Parties should take all necessary measures to prevent spillages into the sea of pleasure craft fuel during refuelling operations.